SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Nude Beach in San Francisco

 Is this a nude beach?
-The answer to that is both yes and no. Most of those who bathe nude here head just a little further east over to Marshall's Beach.
+The answer to that is both yes and no. Most who like to bathe nude head just a little further east over to Marshall's Beach.
 It's a bit more private than Baker Beach in San Francisco.

 Up until November 2012, nudity was legal in San Francisco (and is still legal in the state of California).
 This was when a new and highly controversial ordinance was signed that made nudity illegal in the city.